 The Charla Renner Student Leadership Intern Program/Award

-The purpose of this program is to enhance the leadership skills of new student inductees and to increase student involvement in activities of the Theta Pi Chapter members reflecting the extent to which he or she was able to meet their goals.
-The Intern will then receive a monetary award at the Spring Induction Ceremony, upon completion of the assigned projects.
+The purpose of this program is to enhance the leadership skills of new student inductees to Sigma Theta Tau International and to increase student involvement in activities of the Theta Pi Chapter.
+The Intern receives a monetary award at the Spring Induction Ceremony, upon completion of their assigned project.
 This honor is awarded annually in the fall.